Shopify/maintenance_tasks/README.md

 ### Tasks that don’t need a Collection

-Sometimes, you might want to run a Task that performs a single operation, such as enqueuing another background job or hitting an external API.
+Sometimes, you might want to run a Task that performs a single operation, such as enqueuing another background job or querying an external API.
 The gem supports collection-less tasks.

 Generate a collection-less Task by running: